Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities: Notes

+As discussed in the main text, eq 1 provides an analytical solution for the EELS probability of a fast electron interacting with a spherical particle.
+While the Mie coefficients ($t_l^M$ and $t_l^E$) depend exclusively on the sphere radius and its dielectric function, the coupling coefficients ($C_{lm}^M$ and $C_{lm}^E$) depend on the ratio of the electron and light speeds $v/c$.
+Inspection of the coupling terms shows that, for small spheres, only low angular momentum orders contribute significantly to the energy loss.
+Moreover, the contribution from magnetic modes (TE) is only comparable to that from electric modes (TM) when $v$ approaches $c$ \cite{JavierSingleSphere, JavierClusterDielectrics}.
+Additionally, for lossless materials (i.e., with real dielectric functions), Mie scattering terms satisfy ${\rm Im}\{t_l^{E, M}\} = |t_l^{E, M}|^2$ \cite{MieDerivatives} and hence eq 1 predicts identical results for EELS and CL.

+Although intricate, the analytical solution for an arbitrary number of angular modes for a single sphere is possible computationally \cite{JavierSingleSphere}.
+A convenient way of studying the electron velocity dependence in EELS is by performing finite-difference-time-domain (FDTD) simulations.
+To calculate the energy-loss probability, one simply applies the following equation to the obtained induced electric field:

-Simulations were performed using Ansys Lumerical software \cite{Lumerical} and EELS results are based on the description done in \cite{FDTDElls}.
-A dipole source is placed on multiple positions along the desired electron trajectory.
-The $E_z$ component is recorded along a field monitor superimposed over the electron trajectory with and without the desired structures.
-Point-to-point subtraction of these values are the induced electric field, which are subsequently plugged into the right part of equation \ref{eq:SUP_EELS}.
-A mesh refinement along the Z trajectory is used in order to increase the number of recorded field points.
-Note that electron velocity only appears on the cosine term, independent from the induced fields along the electron trajectory, which means EELS probability for any electron velocity can be calculated in post-processing with the same induced fields.
-All the mentioned above are wrapped in a Lumerical script, while post-processing was done in Python 3.
+where $z$ is the position of the calculated field, $z'$ is the dipole charge position, and $p(z', \omega)$ is the amplitude of the dipole used to mimic the $\omega$ components of the electron as an external source.
+Simulations were performed using the Ansys Lumerical software \cite{Lumerical}.
+Further details on how to perform FDTD for EELS can be found in the work of Cao et al \cite{FDTDElls}.
+Note that the electron velocity only appears on the cosine term, independent from the induced fields along the electron trajectory, which means that the EELS probability for any electron velocity can be calculated by post-processing the same induced fields.

-The energy loss probability for a bare resonator was calculated for several $v/c$ ratios, as shown in Figure \ref{fig:SUP_WGRM_EE}.
-We have inspected few angular order peaks close to the visible range for a sphere of $\approx$ 1.60 $\mu$m.
-For the TM$_{22}$ mode, for example, EEL probability increases approximately two orders of magnitude as electron acceleration is increased from 100 keV to 200 keV.
-Also, the loss probability for TE mode approaches the TM only when $v \sim c$.
-Finally, note how the quality factor for the TM polarization is slightly less than the TE one, which is an expected result when only radiation losses are taken into account \cite{WGMReview}.
+The EELS probability for a bare resonator was calculated for several $v/c$ ratios, as shown in Figure \ref{fig:SUP_WGRM_EE}.
+We have inspected a few angular order peaks close to the visible range for a sphere of $\approx$ 1.60 $\mu$m.
+For the TM$_{22}$ mode, for example, the EELS probability increases approximately two orders of magnitude as the electron energy is increased from 100 keV to 200 keV.
+Also, the loss probability for the TE modes approaches the TM ones only when $v \sim c$, as expected.
+Finally, note that the quality factor for the TM polarization is slightly smaller than the TE one, which is an expected result when only radiation losses are taken into account \cite{WGMReview}.